020 7404 9390

 Pet ownership levels are on the rise, and it is not uncommon for divorcing couples to question what happens to family pets on separation or divorce.

-• Who pays for the pet insurance;
+• Who purchased the pet

-• Who is registered with the vet;
+• Who is registered with the vet

-• Who is named on the microchip;
+• Who is listed on the microchip

 • Whether the pet was a gift from one spouse to the other